Best gay retirement communities

 If you’re in your 20s, 30s, 40s or even early 50s, you have time on your side.
 If you’re older, it’s time to get serious.

 Below is a good start whether you’re 20 or 65 years old.
+Click here for more info to create a financial plan for retirement.

 1. Calculate your net worth (assets minus liabilities)